vladimirkanchev/haystack-train-rag/README.md

 Our next tasks are as follows:

-- applying own preprocessing algorithm
+- apply own preprocessing algorithm
-- applying dockerization
+- apply dockerization
-- adding ui - streamlit
+- add ui - streamlit

 ## Who wants to contribute

-Contributions, issues and feature requests will be welcome at the later stage of project development.
+Contributions, issues and feature requests will be welcomed at the later stage of project development.

 ## Reference